-- 1. The ACCEPT statement causes transfer of data from the hardware device.
+- 1. The ACCEPT statement causes transfer of data.
 The transferred data replaces the contents of the field specified by data-name. - 2.
-One line is read, and as many characters as necessary (depending on the size of the named data field) are moved, without change, to the indicated field.
-The maximum number of characters which can be read is 72. - 3.
+The transferred data is a line of up to 140 characters. - 3.
 Omission of FROM mnemonic-name implies that input is from the terminal. - 4.
-When FROM mnemonic-name is specified, input is keyed-in at the terminal by the operator; mnemonic-name must be assigned to CON-SOLE in the SPECIAL-NAMES paragraph.
+When FROM mnemonic-name is specified, input is keyed in at the terminal by the operator; mnemonic-name must be assigned to CONSOLE in the SPECIAL-NAMES paragraph.